 While working (daydreaming) at the National Museum of Australia, Peter found a little-remarked passage in the Anglo-Saxon Chronicle about an unlikely truce between the Vikings and the Britons of Dumnonia, the last great British kingdom of the Dark Ages.
 Nobody knows exactly why these sworn enemies decided to join forces, but Peter was determined to find the answer.

 Or make one up.

-The Shadow of Fenrir is Peter’s debut work of fiction and the first instalment in the five-part saga The Wolves of Dumnonia.
+The Shadow of Fenrir is Peter’s debut work of fiction and the first instalment in the six-part saga The Wolves of Dumnonia.